drux31/capstone-dezoomcamp/data_extraction/README.md

 make
 ```

-In both cases, you will end up with a DuckDB database named ```project_dw.db```, that will all the data stored in it.
+In both cases, you will end up with a DuckDB database named ```project_dw.db```, in the ```data``` folder located in the root of the project folder.
+This will be our local data warehouse for ingestion process, we will also use it for our staging and dev environment for data transformation.

-Architecture :
+### Architecture
 ![alt Architexture for data extraction](../images/data_extraction.png)